asmeurer/blog/posts/moving-away-from-python-2.markdown

 depending on how core the library is).

 First, library developers have to be the leaders here.
-This is apparent from the move to Python 3 in the first place.
-Consider the three (not necessarily disjoint) classes of people: core developers, library developers, and users.
+This is apparent from the historical move to Python 3 up to this point.
+Consider the three (not necessarily disjoint) classes of people: CPython core developers, library developers, and users.
 The core developers were the first to move to Python 3, since they were the ones who wrote it.
 They were also the ones who provided the messaging around Python 3, which has varied over time.
 In my opinion, it should have been and should be more forceful.[^fn2] Then you have the library developers and the users.
 A chief difference here is that users are probably going to be using only one version of Python.
 In order for them to switch that version to Python 3, all the libraries that they use need to support it.
 This took some time, since library developers saw little impetus to support Python 3 when no one was using it (Catch 22), and to worsen the situation, versions of Python older than 2.6 made
 [single codebase compatibility](https://asmeurersympy.wordpress.com/2013/08/22/python-3-single-codebase-vs-2to3/)
 almost impossible.